Welcome to Hungary

 2 nights in Pecs based on twin sharing basis.

-Arrival Transfer in Budapest on private car.
+Return airport transfer in Budapest on private car.

-2nd class train from Budapest to Pecs.
+2nd class train from Budapest-Pecs-Budapest.

 Complimentary travel insurance.